finegrain-ai/refiners/docs/getting-started/recommended.md

 rye add --dev --git "git@github.com:finegrain-ai/refiners.git" --features conversion refiners
 ```

+!!! note
-Note that you will still need to download the conversion scripts independently if you go that route.
+    You will still need to download the conversion scripts independently if you go that route.

 ## What's next?